Rich Rollins: Later career

 Left exposed to the 1968 expansion draft, Rollins was the 26th pick of the Seattle Pilots on October 15.
-After backing up Tommy Harper at third base, he was released by the infant Milwaukee Brewers on May 13, 1970, after starting the season hitting .200 with 5 RBI in 14 games.
+The Pilots played one year in Seattle (1969), and then moved to Milwaukee in 1970.
+After backing up Tommy Harper at third base for the Pilots in 1969, Rollins was Harper's backup again beginning the 1970 season in Milwaukee.
+Rollins was released by the infant Milwaukee Brewers on May 13, 1970, after starting the season hitting .200 with 5 RBIs in 14 games.
 Rollins was immediately signed by the Cleveland Indians, for whom he would finish the season before retiring.
+He worked in the Indians front office.
+Rollins would run baseball camps and then worked in the National Basketball Association (NBA) for the Cleveland Cavaliers.